smmckay/quex-mirror/doc/source-old/advanced/line-column-number-counting.rst

 Line and column counting can be turned off individually by pre-processor switches.

-.. cmacro:: QUEX_OPTION_COUNTER_COLUMN_DISABLED

-.. cmacro:: QUEX_OPTION_COUNTER_LINE_DISABLED

-These switches turn the related counting mechanisms off.
-It is possible that it runs a little faster[#f3]_.
-For serious applications, though, at least line number counting should be in place for error reporting.

 .. warning::

    The member functions for reporting line and column numbers always report the